maria-alexandru/2048/README.md

 	- **Resume the game after closing the app**
 		- When the app is opened for the first time, a file called 'game.txt' is created.
-In this file are saved information about the selected theme, the highscore, the game matrix, etc.
+In this file are saved information about the selected theme, the highscore, the game matrix, etc. for each game mode.
 		- After each move and especially at the end of a game or before the app is closed, these information are updated in the file.
-		- Another file that is created when the app is used for the first time is 'scores.txt' where are stored the best 8 scores.
+		- Another file that is created when the app is used for the first time is 'scores.txt' where are stored the best 8 scores for each game mode.
 		- If the two files already exists, their content will be loaded so that the player can continue the game as it was before exiting, with the same settings.